kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 ```
 type LeaderWorkerTemplate struct {

-  // SubGroupingPolicy describes the policy that will be applied when creating subgroups.
+  // SubGroupPolicy describes the policy that will be applied when creating subgroups.
-	SubGroupingPolicy *SubGroupingPolicy 'json:"subGroupSize,omitempty'
+	SubGroupPolicy *SubGroupPolicy 'json:"subGroupSize,omitempty'
 }

-type SubGroupingPolicy struct {
+type SubGroupPolicy struct {
    // The number of pods per subgroup.
 This value is immutable,
    // and must not be greater than LeaderWorkerSet.Spec.Size.
    // Size must be divisible by subGroupSize in which case the